Stratio/ingestion/examples/apache-logs/README.md

 =====================

 To play around with the different components that we have created within Stratio Ingestion we have designed an scenario where we launch one flume agent against an Ubuntu Virtual Machine with the following structure.
-We will have a data source (apache logs from NASA in 1995) which will be read and send to three sinks (Cassandra Database, ElasticSearch and Stratio Streaming) throw three channels.
+We will have a data source (apache logs from NASA in 1995) which will be read and send to three sinks (Cassandra Database, ElasticSearch and Stratio Decision) throw three channels.
 We sill need this components:

 * Cassandra database
-* Stratio Streaming Engine
+* Stratio Decision Engine
-* Zookeeper (for Stratio Streaming)
+* Zookeeper (for Stratio Decision)
-* Apache kafka (for Stratio Streaming)
+* Apache kafka (for Stratio Decision)
 * ElasticSearch
 * Kibana (for data visualization)